Sarah station

 Sarah is a station on the Port Authority of Allegheny County's light rail network, located in Bethel Park, Pennsylvania.
 The street level stop is designed as a small commuter stop, serving area residents who walk to the train so they can be taken toward Downtown Pittsburgh.
+During the days of PRT's predecessor Pittsburgh Railways, the stop was known as Boyers.